Skip to main content

 Naryn

-Traditional dish of hand-pulled noodles with boiled horse meat or beef, onions, and broth.
-Often served during celebrations and special occasions.
-Reflects nomadic heritage of Central Asia.
+Hand-pulled noodles with boiled horse meat or beef, onions and broth, usually saved for celebrations and special occasions.
+It carries the nomadic heritage of Central Asia in every bite.

 Regional Specialties & Local Favorites